-EDU 529 Bilingual Special Education
+EDU 529 Bilingual Special Education Student Teaching

-Fieldwork for teachers who have already student taught in a monolingual special education classroom.
+Student Teaching 3 credits Fieldwork for teachers who have already student taught in a monolingual special education classroom.
 Student teaching at this level requires five full days per week for eight weeks during one term.
 The special education bilingual placement will be arranged with a bilingual cooperating teacher in the special education field.
 A student teaching seminar will be taken for the entire semester.

-EDU 530 Student Teaching in Secondary
+EDU 530 Student Teaching in Secondary Education

-6 credits Education Prerequisites: 18 credits in education, including EDU 601, 603, 607, 621, 635, 510-518; 3.0 G.P.A. cumulative G.P.A.; satisfactory health and speech evaluations; satisfactory personal and professional qualifications; satisfactory faculty recommendations; and a satisfactory student teaching portfolio.
+Prerequisites: 18 credits in education, including EDU 601, 603, 607, 621, 635, 510-518; 3.0 GPA cumulative GPA; satisfactory health and speech evaluations; satisfactory personal and professional qualifications; satisfactory faculty recommendations; and a satisfactory student teaching portfolio.
 Corequisite: EDU 503.